Conrad of Offida

-Conrad of Offida was an Italian Friar Minor preacher and founder of the Celestines.
+Conrad of Offida (c.
+1241 - 12 December 1306) was an Italian Friar Minor preacher and founder of the Celestines.

 Biography

 Conrad was born at Offida, a little town in the March of Ancona, c.
 1241.
 When barely fourteen years old he entered the Order of Friars Minor at Ascoli, and was making rapid progress in the study of sacred sciences, when an internal voice called him to humbler offices of the religious life.
 He therefore abandoned his studies with the consent of his superiors, and for many years was employed as cook and questor.

 His superiors subsequently had him ordained and sent him forth to preach.
 Conrad proved himself an excellent preacher in various convents, among them Rivotorto, Sirolo, Forano, and La Verna.
 He modelled his life after that of Francis of Assisi.
 He was especially zealous for the observance of poverty.
 During his long religious life he always wore the same habit and always walked without sandals.

 The early legend declares that Conrad's guardian angel was the same that had formerly fulfilled this office for Francis of Assisi, and that Giles of Assisi came back to earth to teach him the mysteries of contemplation.
 He was a close friend of Leo of Assisi, the companion and confessor of Francis of Assisi, who when dying, entrusted Conrad with his writings.
 Conrad was allied with Angelo da Clareno and with John of La Penna, John of Parma, Peter of John Olivi, Peter of Monticello and others of the "Spirituals".